dellsystem/wikinotes/readme.md

 	*	Also incorporate authentication - if the user is not logged in, redirect to login page or something
 *	Make "Find a course" "random course" etc things under the header
 *	make faculty images
-*	History model
+*	History model (also diffing, merging etc)
 *	Escaping backslashes between $$'s on a line and $$$ throughout the entire thing (for mathjax/markdown to work together properly)
-*	Editing feature, also diffing/merging etc
-	*	Possibility of using AJAX to do inline editing? like "quick edit"
+*	Editing - possibility of using AJAX to do inline editing? like "quick edit"
-	*	Work on standard editing first, implement this later
 *	Refactor code (it's messy and there's too much repetition)
 *	When adding a new course semester, make an option to set the prof for that semester? or just make it unknown?
 *	Faculty/department templates